-This course surveys the history of Western theories about ethics and then engages in fairly

-OKLAHOMA CHRISTIAN UNIVERSITY 2015-2016 Graduate Catalon detailed analysis of several important positions for current secular theorizing about ethical issues.
+This course surveys the history of Western theories about ethics and then engages in fairly detailed analysis of several important positions for current secular theorizing about ethical issues.
 This is followed by a detailed look at a seminal Christian critique of modern ethical theory and a significant work of constructive New Testament ethics.
-Same as GMIN-5063.